How test first development changed my life

 In the past, I feared having another developer read my code because it was such a mess.
 And if I tried to refactor it, I would have to manually test large parts of the application to be sure I didn’t break anything.
 But after I started writing tests first, I could refactor the production code and know if I had altered the behavior in any way.
 Now initially you might not think this is a problem because you only write new features, but what I found in the real world is that this can start to harm a codebase, regardless.

 For example, when I was adding a new feature a few years back, I needed about 60% of the functionality in an existing method.
 But the method itself was over 2000 lines long, and I was afraid to refactor this to reduce duplication, so I copied and pasted it into another class.
-Then I tweaked it to do the "new" stuff that was required of the feature.
+Then I tweaked it to do the 'new' stuff that was required of the feature.
 So because I had no way to verify the expected behavior, I made a poor design decision out of fear.

 Fast feedback cycles save time and money